Coupling between magnetism and band structure in a 2D semiconductor

-\textbf{Introduction}\\ Van der Waals (vdW) semiconducting magnets form a vast material platform that gives access to unique magneto-optoelectronic phenomena\cite{Huang2017,Burch2018,Gibertini2019,Mak2019,Sethulakshmi2019,Huang2020,Marques-Moros2023,Dirnberger2023} and spintronic applications\cite{Sierra2021,Kurebayashi2022,Roche2024}.
-Examples include a giant magnetoresistance in CrI$_3$ tunnel barriers\cite{Wang2018,Klein2018,Song2018,kim2018,Jiang2019}, the control of the magnetic state with pressure and strain in CrSBr nanoelectronic devices\cite{Telford2023,Pawbake2023,Cenker2022,Bagani2024}, or a magnetic anisotropy easy-axis to easy-plane transition as a function of accumulated electron density\cite{Tang2023,Yao2025} that is observed in field effect transistors of different compounds\cite{Huang2018,Jiang2018,Verzhbitskiy2020,Tang2023,Yao2025}.
-Many other interesting phenomena have been predicted and not yet observed, such as the possibility to realize gate-tunable half-metallic conductors by employing transistors to control the density of accumulated carriers in materials where either the conduction or the valence bands are fully spin-polarized\cite{Li2014,Gong2018,Deng2021,Marian2023}.
+\textbf{Introduction}\\ Van der Waals (vdW) semiconducting magnets form a vast material platform that gives access to unique magneto-optoelectronic phenomena \cite{Huang2017,Burch2018,Gibertini2019,Mak2019,Sethulakshmi2019,Huang2020,Marques-Moros2023,Dirnberger2023} with potential for spintronic applications \cite{Sierra2021,Kurebayashi2022,Roche2024}.
+Examples include a giant magnetoresistance in CrI$_3$ tunnel barriers \cite{Wang2018,Klein2018,Song2018,kim2018,Jiang2019}, the control of the magnetic state with pressure and strain in CrSBr nanoelectronic devices \cite{Telford2023,Pawbake2023,Cenker2022,Bagani2024}, or the control of magnetic anisotropy via the accumulation of electron density in field effect transistors devices \cite{Huang2018,Jiang2018,Verzhbitskiy2020,Tang2023,Yao2025}.
+Many other interesting phenomena have been predicted and not yet observed, such as the possibility to realize gate-tunable half-metallic conductors by accumulating carriers in materials where either the conduction or the valence bands are fully spin-polarized \cite{Li2014,Gong2018,Deng2021,Marian2023}.

-The reason why such a broad variety of magnetoelectronic phenomena has not been reported earlier is that vdW magnetic semiconductors are the first example of a large class of compounds that combine in the same material semiconducting and magnetic functionalities\cite{Wilson2021,Lee2021,Bae2022,Telford2022}.
+The reason why such a broad variety of magnetoelectronic phenomena has not been reported earlier is that vdW magnetic semiconductors are the first example of a large class of compounds that combine in the same material semiconducting and magnetic functionalities \cite{Wilson2021,Lee2021,Bae2022,Telford2022}.
 It is the strong coupling between these coexisting functionalities that results in the unique physical behavior observed in experiments.
-The microscopic origin of the strong coupling is, however, far from established and needs to be investigated.
-Indeed, our current understanding of how and why changes in the magnetic state of a vdW semiconducting magnet affect optoelectronic processes remains limited.
+However, the microscopic origin of the strong coupling is far from established and needs to be investigated, to understand how and why changes in the magnetic state of a vdW semiconducting magnet affect optoelectronic processes.